kerams/Templatus/README.md

 ## Why?
 While T4 is a great tool, I ran into a scenario where it falls short – accessing Visual Studio's variables such as `$(ProjectDir)` when templates are processed during compile-time.
 Templatus addresses this by allowing you to pass parameters directly to the command-line processor.

+As a completely open-source project, Templatus can moreover easily get more features and stop being a mere clone of T4.

 ## How?
 Template parsing is implemented using the excellent library [FParsec](http://www.quanttec.com/fparsec/) and the execution of text-emitting code is done through the hosting of F# Interactive and [F# Compiler Services](https://github.com/fsharp/FSharp.Compiler.Service).

-As a completely open-source project, Templatus can easily get more features and stop being a mere clone of T4.

 ## What features are and aren't available?
 - Templates can be processed at compile-time.
 Design-time processing on save (the default for T4) is not yet supported.